j4xx3n/j4xx3n/Tutorials/paths.md

-# How to Enumerate Endpoints
+# How to Enumerate Paths

 ## Crawling/Spidering the Site